BLITS

 The expected operative life was at least five years, but the mission was interrupted in 2013 after a collision with space debris.

 Structure

-The satellite body consists of two outer hemispheres (radius 85.16 mm) made of a low-refraction-index glass and an inner ball lens (radius 53.52 mm) made of a high-refraction-index glass; the two outer hemispheres and the inner ball are glued together, and one of the outer hemispheres is externally coated with a reflective coating, covered with a protective varnish.
+The satellite consists of two outer hemispheres (radius 85.16 mm) made of a low-refraction-index glass (n = 1.47) and an inner ball lens (radius 53.52 mm) made of a high-refraction-index glass (n = 1.76); the two outer hemispheres and the inner ball are glued together, and one of the outer hemispheres is externally coated with a reflective aluminum coating, covered with a protective varnish.
 The total mass is 7.53 kg.